dotnet/orleans/src/Documentation/2.0/Migration1.5.md

 ## Available options for configuration code

-##Hosting
+## Hosting

 ### Configuring and Starting a Silo (using the new SiloBuilder API and legacy ClusterConfiguration object)
-There's a lot of new option classe in orleans 2.0, which represent the new way of how user should configure their silo.
-So we understand it might be painful for some users to migrate immediately to the new way.
-That's why we still maintian the legacy way of configuring silo, in `Microsoft.Orleans.Runtime.Legacy` package, as a tool to help users migrate to 2.0.
+There's a number of new option classes in Orleans 2.0 that provide a new way for configuring a silo.
+To ease migration to the new API, there is a optional backward compatibility package, `Microsoft.Orleans.Runtime.Legacy`, that provides a bridge from the old 1.x configuration API to the new one.

-If you added `Microsoft.Orleans.Runtime.Legacy` as a dependency, a silo can still be configured programmatically via the legacy `ClusterConfiguration` object and a `SiloHostBuilder`.
+If you add `Microsoft.Orleans.Runtime.Legacy` package, a silo can still be configured programmatically via the legacy `ClusterConfiguration` object that can then be passed to `SiloHostBuilder` to build and start a silo.

-You can configure your `ClusterConfiguration` object the same as before, and the configuration object is then passed to a new instance of `SiloHostBuilder` class, that can be built to create a host object that can be started and stopped after that.
+You still need to specify grain class assemblies via the `ConfigureApplicationParts` call.

 Here is an example of how a local silo can be configured in the legacy way: